ArcGIS Storymap Competition

 • Any school or home school program can submit to the state a maximum of five (5) entries total.

-• The top 5 entries in each level (Middle School and High School) will be awarded $100 for the State level competition.
+The top 5 entries in each level (Middle School and High School) will be awarded a cash prize of $100.

 Submissions will be judged on the clarity in which the chosen topic is presented, the use of good and appropriate data, effective analysis, good cartography, effective presentation, and complete documentation.